Aiven-Open/klaw-docs/docs/HowTo/clusters.md

 - Kafka Connect

-Depending on the type of cluster, you can need to configure various settings, such as protocol, bootstrap servers, REST API URLs, and Kafka flavors.
+Depending on the type of cluster, you can need to configure various settings, such as protocol, bootstrap servers, REST API URLs, and Apache Kafka flavors.

 ## Prerequisite